roswell/asdf/doc/syntax-control.md

 when part of a larger build that contains other systems with conflicting side-effects.
-(NB: The first variants of this document were written in 2014 while working on ASDF 3.1, but its contents remain current as of ASDF 3.3.1 in December 2017.)
+(NB: The first variants of this document were written in 2014 while working on ASDF 3.1, but its contents remain current as of ASDF 3.3.4.5 in May 2020.)

 For instance, some CL libraries directly modify the current `*readtable*` by calling e.g. `set-dispatch-macro-character` without specifying a readtable.